 Cyber security has always been an important aspect of computing systems but its importance has increased greatly in recent years.
-The curriculum covers areas where cyber security is of major importance and the techniques used to secure computer systems.
-The areas looked at include computer operating systems (and increasingly, distributed operating systems), distributed applications (such as electronic commerce over the Internet) and embedded systems (ranging from smart cards to large industrial plant and telecommunications systems).
-Furthermore, the curriculum integrates the legal, ethical, and professional perspectives for instance to address concerns about data security, privacy, and societal impact of computing systems.
+The curriculum covers areas where cyber security is of major importance, but have different security requirements and may be exposed to different threats and attacks.
+It also covers techniques and mechanisms used to secure computer systems and data to meet those requirements and protect them.
+The areas looked at include computer operating systems (and increasingly, distributed operating systems), distributed applications (such as electronic commerce over the Internet), embedded systems (ranging from smart cards to large industrial plant and telecommunications systems), and users.
+The techniques and mechanisms looked at include cryptography, authentication & authorisation, and access control.
+Furthermore, the curriculum integrates the legal, ethical, and professional perspectives, for instance, to address concerns about data security, privacy, and societal impact of computing systems.

 Total contact hours: 30